Tintin-dataObsessed/Pancreatic-Cancer-Survival-Prediction/README.md

 ### 2. Exploratory Data Analysis (EDA)

-This included filtering for specifically Pancreatic cancer.
-Dropping columns that will not be used and identifying missing values eg Nulls.

-### 3. Exploratory Data Analysis (EDA)

 Initial EDA provided insights into Age, common tumor sites, and feature distributions.

 #### Age distribution of the patients